Lesson Four-How to manage Settings of your WordPress Blog-Part 1

 Settings for Reading-I

-a) Font Page Displays: Through this option, you can select between posts or pages that you want to show users when they land on your website/blog’s homepage.
+a) Font Page Displays: This option allows you to select the posts or pages that you want to show users when they land on your website or blog’s homepage.

 b) Blog Pages Show at Most: This option lets you select the number of blogs to appear on the blog’s main page (landing page)

-c) Syndication Feed Show the Most Recent: This option lets you select the maximum number of posts to be appeared on the RSS feeds.
+c) Syndication Feed Show the Most Recent: This option lets you select the maximum number of posts that will appear on the RSS feeds.

-d) For each article in a feed, show: This option lets you decide whether you want to show a summary or full text of your posts on RSS feeds.
+d) Show a summary or full text for each article in a feed: This option lets you decide whether to show a summary or full text of your posts on RSS feeds.

-e) Site Visibility: You may want your blog or website to be non-searchable by search engines; this option enables you to do this.
-You may also opt for specific users to view your blog/website.
+e) Site Visibility: You may want your blog or website to be unsearchable by search engines; this option enables you to do this.
+You may also opt for specific users to view your blog or website.

-f) To infinity and beyond: This option decides the number of posts you want to be displayed on the front page of your blog.
+f) To infinity and beyond: This option decides the number of posts you want displayed on your blog’s front page.

-g) Enhanced Feeds: You can do a few settings to be incorporated with the posts for your feeds.
-You may have the option to display categories, tags, number of comments, and sharing options along with each post on your feed.
+g) Enhanced Feeds: You can incorporate a few settings into the posts for your feeds.
+For example, you may display categories, tags, the number of comments, and sharing options along with each post on your feed.

-h) Follower Settings: Here you can have a few settings for the emails which will be sent to your followers from your blog.
+h) Follower Settings: Here, you can have a few settings for the emails sent to your followers from your blog.
 You may customize the message of those emails.
-For eg., you may compose/edit a separate message for users who start following your blog or you may set a message for users who have started following your particular blog post.
+You may compose/edit a separate message for users who start following your blog post, or you may set a message for users who have started following your particular blog post.

 Option Four: Discussion